Duclair, Barkov lead Panthers over Blackhawks 5-4

 With Radko Gudas off for holding, Murphy beat Bobrovsky from the point on a screened shot with 4:41 left in the period and one second remaining on the power play.

-DeBrincat tied it from the slot, after taking Gaudette’s feed from left wing after Gaudette had faked a badly beat Gudas.
+DeBrincat tied it from the slot, after taking Adam Gaudette’s feed from left wing after Gaudette had faked a badly beat Gudas.

 Barkov put Florida back ahead it 3-2 with 6.8 seconds left in the second, breaking in alone a firing a rising shot over Lankinen’s shoulder.